 The item in the other side is a two-compartment aluminum can.
 It is divided down the center and each side has a cap that can be screwed off.

 The interior will also have cosmoline in it.
 Once you finally get all the cosmoline cleaned out, it isn't immediately obvious what you are supposed to do with the two compartments.

-Н, equivalent to Latin N, stands for нефт or nyeft', meaning oil.
+I initially thought that Н, equivalent to Latin N, stood for нефт or nyeft', meaning oil.

 Let's see if we can figure out what Щ means.
 It's equivalent to Latin shch.
 There aren't many words starting with Щ. It's the consonant in the middle of "Krushchev" and is pronounced more or less like the middle of "fresh cheese."
 Here are two Russian-English / English-Russian dictionaries, one general-purpose and the other specializing in military terms.

 Here are the two pages for Щ in the general-purpose dictionary.
 There's nothing very obvious in the list of words starting щ, although looking back at this list later might show something that could have been a hint.

 Let's move on to the military dictionary, where the words for Щ fit onto one page.
 The answer is here, do you see it?

 U.S. War Department training manual TM 30-544 RUSSIAN MILITARY DICTIONARY gives us the answer.
 It was published on 15 January 1945, as the Allied armies were advancing on Germany from both east and west.